MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-siebel/get-started-with-the-biztalk-adapter-for-siebel-ebusiness-applications.md

 ---
 description: "Learn more about: Get started with the BizTalk Adapter for Siebel eBusiness Applications"
-title: "Get started with the BizTalk Adapter for Siebel eBusiness Applications | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Get started with the BizTalk Adapter for Siebel eBusiness Applications" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "adapters, about"
-ms.assetid: 0867f95f-977f-48bf-8c46-70fd6e4df56b
-caps.latest.revision: 7
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Get started with the BizTalk Adapter for Siebel eBusiness Applications
 This section provides an overview of the adapter, prerequisites, and topics for users who are new to the Microsoft [!INCLUDE[adapterpacknoversion](../../includes/adapterpacknoversion-md.md)].
 It discusses the features of [!INCLUDE[adaptersiebel](../../includes/adaptersiebel-md.md)] and the different operations that can be performed on the Siebel system using the adapter.